cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Sorting an empty array is valid and results in an empty array.
 Java requires having a sorted array before calling binarySearch().
 You do not have to call Arrays.sort to perform the sort though.
 Array can be already sorted.

+Prefix operators, such as ––x and ++x, modify the variable and evaluate to the new value, while postfix operators, such as x–– and x++, modify the variable but return the original value.

 ## Using loop constructs

 The continue keyword is used to end the loop iteration immediately and resume execution at the next iteration.